 ††† Language Technologies Institute &

 Phone: (412) 268-2575

 As a researcher, I am primarily interested in Artificial Intelligence and its applications.
-I have worked in many areas of AI: planning, knowledge representation, image processing, natural language, document classification and processing, artificial neural networks, and the use of massively parallel machines to solve AI problems.
-I am also interested in the use of AI techniques to build better user interfaces and context-aware systems.
+I have worked in many areas of AI: planning, knowledge representation and reasoning, image processing, natural language processing, document classification, artificial neural networks, and the use of massively parallel machines to solve AI problems.† I am also interested in the use of AI techniques to build better user interfaces and context-aware systems.